Anon-Planet/thgtoa/guide.md

 It should also be noted that while some browsers and extensions will offer some fingerprint resistance, this resistance in itself can also be used to fingerprint you as explained here <https://palant.info/2020/12/10/how-anti-fingerprinting-extensions-tend-to-make-fingerprinting-easier/> <sup>[[Archive.org]][160]</sup>

-This guide will mitigate these issues by mitigating, obfuscating, and randomizing many of those fingerprinting identifiers by using Virtualization (See [Appendix W: Virtualization:][Appendix V1: Hardening your Browsers:]), using specific recommendations (See [Appendix A5: Additional browser precautions with JavaScript enabled:] and [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:]) and using by fingerprinting resistant Browsers (Brave and Tor Browser).
+This guide will mitigate these issues by mitigating, obfuscating, and randomizing many of those fingerprinting identifiers by using Virtualization (See [Appendix W: Virtualization][Appendix V1: Hardening your Browsers:]), using specific recommendations (See [Appendix A5: Additional browser precautions with JavaScript enabled:] and [Appendix V1: Hardening your Browsers][Appendix V1: Hardening your Browsers:]) and using by fingerprinting resistant Browsers (Brave and Tor Browser).

 ## Local Data Leaks and Forensics: